feg-lab/feg-lab.github.io/projects/index.md

 # {% include icon.html icon="fa-solid fa-wrench" %}Projects

-{:.center}We study natural populations using a combination of field-work, genomics, and common-garden experiments.
+We study natural populations using a combination of field-work, genomics, and common-garden experiments.

 {% include search-info.html %}